 Tips for Grooms Working with Horses at Christmas

-Most weeks on social media I wish everyone working or not, a good weekend.
+Most weeks on social media Caroline wishes everyone, working or not, a good weekend.
 Here at The Grooms List by Caroline Carter Recruitment we recognise that a groom’s lot can sometimes be a Cinderella-like existence – whilst others are off relaxing, shopping etc., the world of the horse is around the clock weekends, holidays or not!
 Christmas and New Year are certainly no different.

-Becky Parker and I, plus The Grooms List team members have all done what you do, and this week’s article features 10 fun ideas to make the best of the forthcoming holiday season on the yard.
-I will certainly be thinking of you when I am out doing my own horses over Christmas.
-I wholeheartedly recommend most of the ideas below, must read that book though!
-(Tip 9).
+Myself and The Grooms List team members have all done what you do, and this week’s article features 10 fun ideas to make the best of the forthcoming holiday season on the yard.
+We will certainly be thinking of you when we’re out doing our own horses over Christmas.

 For the vast majority of ‘normal’ people, Christmas means a nice relaxing few days off, spending time with family and lounging around over a long boozy lunch.
 For the vast majority of employers and grooms working with horses at Christmas, it just means business as usual.
 In hunting and racing yards Christmas is one of the busiest times of the year, as boxing day meets are one of the most popular days out for owners.